THE GOOD HAIRCARE ROUTINE

 Use lukewarm water, which is gentler and supports effective cleansing without compromising the structural integrity of the hair.

-2. Adjust amount of conditioner according to volume, length and texture of your hair.
-Apply the conditioner from the mid-lengths to the tips, or from the roots to the tips, as desired.
-The uniquely lightweight formula can also be applied to the scalp and roots without leaving hair greasy or weighed down.
+2. Apply the conditioner generously from the mid-lengths to the tips, or from the roots to the tips, as desired.

-5. Rinse your hair thoroughly with lukewarm water and finish with cool water.
+5. Rinse thoroughly with lukewarm water and finish with cool water.
 Cold water helps to smooth and close the hair cuticle, making the hair shinier and less prone to frizz.

 Healthy hair starts with a healthy scalp.
 Skipping scalp serum is like skipping moisturiser because your skin “looks" fine.
 A well-nourished scalp is the foundation of strong growth, and resilient, vibrant hair.